barahona-research-group/MultiscaleMobilityPatterns/README.md

 ### Facebook Movement Maps

 Data used in this study was accessed through Facebook's "Data for Good" program: https://dataforgood.facebook.com/dfg/tools/movement-maps.
 We use the raw data only in our first notebook, where we compute derivative data that can be used to reproduce all results of our study.
-The derivative data is available in the `data\processed\` directory.
+The derivative data is available in the `data/processed/` directory.

 ### Geographic shape files